Delivery Driver Resume Examples

 Profile

-Customer-oriented delivery driver with over 10 years of experience in meeting shipping deadlines with a perfect safety record.
-Adept at receiving and stocking inventory and maintaining accurate records on computer and mobile systems.
+Customer-oriented Delivery Driver with 10+ years of experience meeting shipping deadlines with a perfect safety record.
+Skilled at receiving and stocking inventory as well as maintaining accurate records on computer and mobile systems.
+Build and apply strong knowledge of relevant regulations, safety standards, and company policies.

 Professional Experience